harshberia93/HydroMix/README.md

 A detailed manuscript describing the model can be seen at: https://www.geosci-model-dev-discuss.net/gmd-2019-69/

-Code for the following case studies have been included in this document:
+Code for the following case studies have been included in this document.
+However due to space limitations, all the synthetic tests were not uploaded here.
+Instead they have been uploaded and shared on zenodo and can be found at https://doi.org/10.5281/zenodo.3475429

 1. Synthetic case study
 	This has been explained in Section 3.1 of the manuscript